Dual Diagnosis Integrated Treatment Needed

 • PTSD Basics: National Center for PTSD

-• VA PTSD: About Face – Follow Veterans as they share their experiences with three types of therapy that are proven to work: Prolonged Exposure (PE), Cognitive Processing Therapy (CPT), and Eye Movement Desensitization and Reprocessing (EMDR).
+• VA PTSD: About Face – Follow Veterans as they share their experiences with three types of therapy that are proven to work: Prolonged Exposure (PE), Cognitive Processing Therapy (CPT) and more.

 New Start Recovery Solutions Monterey, CA

 Outpatient Addiction Recovery and Mental Health Care Rehab

 New Start Recovery Solutions | Recovery Happens Counseling Services

 We are dedicated to helping those in need.

 We Work with EAP and Union Programs and Accept Most Insurance